Is Chuck E. Cheese's still the magical wonderland you remember?

-The games This place is still an ocean of bleeping and blooping entertainment that ranges from Noro-carrying touchscreen games like Fruit Ninja -- the kiddie equivalent of the touch-screen fun you find at dive bars (sadly, no Erotic Photo Hunt) -- to skee-ball, air hockey, and a Batman-inspired Whac-A-Mole (sadly, no Erotic Whac-A-Mole).
+This place is still an ocean of bleeping and blooping entertainment that ranges from Noro-carrying touchscreen games like Fruit Ninja -- the kiddie equivalent of the touch-screen fun you find at dive bars (sadly, no Erotic Photo Hunt) -- to skee-ball, air hockey, and a Batman-inspired Whac-A-Mole (sadly, no Erotic Whac-A-Mole).

 Sam was totally into the classic games like air hockey, skee-ball, and Pop-A-Shot, in which the 4yr-old made two out of five.
 Dwight Howard has already hired him to help fix his foul shot.

 Sam's favorite game, by far, was Water Blast, where you use a water cannon to rack up tickets by soaking a target.
 Remembering all those times he was told not to drink the water -- and repeatedly asserting he is a "GD adult in America" -- Andy decided to take a sample, which resulted in an estimated 5hrs of gastric distress ("water blasts", as it were) that evening.

 The most out-of-place game of the bunch was Terminator Salvation, which Sam kept running back to in an oddly prophetic quest to eradicate a robot threat in a place populated by animatronic mice, dogs, and chickens.
 Sam might just be John Connor.

 There's also a ton of rides for kids that include Noah's Ark and a Barney go-kart that are pretty much just like the ones outside supermarkets.
 Sam was fond of this monster truck, and of pretending to mow the bigger kid down like a junked Buick.